FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

     <div class="nav-arrow right" id="next7">→</div>
 </div>

-??? task "Task: Reference P3HT powder as input for the process"
+??? task "Reference P3HT powder as input for the process"
     For the Process ELN entry created above, make reference to the substance ELN entry *P3HT Powder* as an input of the process.

     *Tip:* Use the workflow2 section of the entry.